Construction Accidents

 • Inform employees of their medical and exposure records

 If a hazard is not corrected, an employee can contact an OSHA area office and write a complaint.
 If it’s determined that a danger exists, OSHA will conduct an inspection.
-The inspector may manage an inspection of the entire workplace or the limited area where the danger or hazard is.
 At the end of the inspection, the OSHA inspector will meet with the employer and the employee representatives to discuss the mitigation of any hazards found.

-Call Now to Discuss Your Options in a Free Consultation
+Call Now to Discuss Your Options With Our Florida Construction Accident Law Firm

-Our Fort Lauderdale personal injury lawyers can work to help you get back on your feet financially after you suffer a serious injury on the construction site.
-This can include recovering lost wages, paying your medical expenses, physical therapy, doctor visits, and other losses.
-When your employer fails to adhere to state and federal regulations regarding the safety of a construction site, we can work to hold them accountable for the harm done to you.
+Our Florida construction accident lawyers at Rosenberg & Rosenberg can help you get back on your feet financially after you suffer a serious injury on a construction site.
+This can include recovering lost wages, medical expenses, and other losses.